Horizons: Software Starter Pack

 Horizons: Software Starter Pack is a software compilation for the ZX Spectrum, designed by Psion Software Ltd and published by Sinclair Research Ltd in 1982.

 It was not released on its own, but came bundled with new ZX Spectrums.
-Side A of the cassette tape contains lessons and tutorials pertaining to the Spectrum and Side B contains eight programmes written in BASIC.
+Side A of the cassette tape contains lessons and tutorials pertaining to the Spectrum and Side B contains eight programs written in BASIC.
 It was considered a good companion to the Spectrum manual.

 Side A contents

 Side A contains six separately-loading tutorials.
 The first is an overview of the Spectrum hardware.
 Programmes 2 to 5 are specific computing lessons.
 The final programme is a glossary of ZX Spectrum BASIC keywords.

 Side B contents

 Side B contains eight programmes written in BASIC.